berkaydagdeviren/rl-revenue-calculator/README.md

 -> Make website responsive.
 (Right now unusable for mobile and not all so great exp on higher res) <br/>
 -> Add an auth system and let everyone get their own database.
 (Right now only my friend can use this because the database is shared). <br/>
 -> Add data visuliation -using d3js?- that shows monthly or weekly profits. <br/>
+-> Add a delete button for each item in CreditLog; so falsely put data can be deleted.